voliroo/Uni-python-project/Bank-System/README.md

-\## 🚀 Features
+## 🚀 Features

-\- ✔️ Create multiple bank accounts
+- ✔️ Create multiple bank accounts

-\- ✔️ Validate user inputs (no negative values, no invalid numbers)
+- ✔️ Validate user inputs (no negative values, no invalid numbers)

-\- ✔️ Deposit into any account
+- ✔️ Deposit into any account

-\- ✔️ Withdraw with balance checking
+- ✔️ Withdraw with balance checking

-\- ✔️ Display all accounts and balances
+- ✔️ Display all accounts and balances

-\- ✔️ Calculate and show accounts with above-average balance
+- ✔️ Calculate and show accounts with above-average balance

-\- ✔️ User-controlled loop to continue or exit
+- ✔️ User-controlled loop to continue or exit

-\- ✔️ Fully interactive terminal experience
+- ✔️ Fully interactive terminal experience

-\## 📌 How It Works
+## 📌 How It Works

-1\.
-User enters the number of accounts
+1. User enters the number of accounts

-2\.
-For each account:
+2. For each account:

-&nbsp;  - Enter account owner’s name
+  - Enter account owner’s name

-&nbsp;  - Enter initial balance (validated)
+  - Enter initial balance (validated)

-3\.
-The main menu provides 5 options:
+3. The main menu provides 5 options:

-&nbsp;  - `1` → Show all account balances
+  - `1` → Show all account balances

-&nbsp;  - `2` → Deposit into a specific account
+  - `2` → Deposit into a specific account

-&nbsp;  - `3` → Withdraw from a specific account
+  - `3` → Withdraw from a specific account

-&nbsp;  - `4` → Show accounts above average balance
+  - `4` → Show accounts above average balance

-&nbsp;  - `5` → Exit
+  - `5` → Exit

-4\.
-After each operation (1–4), the user chooses whether to return to the menu or exit.
+4. After each operation (1–4), the user chooses whether to return to the menu or exit.

-\## 🧠 Example Account Structure
+## 🧠 Example Account Structure